 The waistcoat fastens with 15 small buttons, and has side pockets.
 All coat and waistcoat buttons are gilt, with diagonally hatched Roman capitals “N V”.
 The white belt carries an oval gilt plate, slightly convex, showing an incised and detailed design of the arms of Newcastle-under-Lyme above “N V”.
 (My thanks to Jonathan Rogers for the use of his images of the waistcoat and belt plate.)
 The white breeches, not currently on display, have five buttons at each knee.

 A photo made by Philip Haythornthwaite around 1983, possibly from an auction catalogue, shows, none too clearly, a belt plate, or a fragment of a plate, with arms that can be identified as those of Newcastle-under-Lyme – a turreted castle over water.
 I have no other details.
 This could be identified with the 1798 formation of the Newcastle Volunteers, though it does not show the “N V” noted above on the Fletcher plate.

 Loyal Pottery Volunteers / Staffordshire Pottery Armed Association / Loyal Pottery Association Infantry

 Raised in Hanley, Shelton and Stoke.
 A meeting to raise two companies of infantry was held at Hanley on 20 April 1798.
 Earliest commissions 21 May 1798.
 Two companies.
 Captain Charles Bagnall, Captain John Tomlinson.
-Band.
+Included a band.
 Associated with the Loyal Pottery Volunteer Cavalry.

 Scarlet Coats turned up with Black Velvet, L.P.V.
 Gilt Buttons.